CatalinPlesu/plot_csv/readme.md

 Information can be distributed in rows or collumns but the first row or column will be used as labes.

+In the program the information is distributed in rows, if the information is distributed in columns the condition for the file to be transposed is that the last element on the first row should be convertible to float, otherwise I am not shure what will happen.

 The first element will be used as OX label if is not set with the flag.

 By default this program will try to plot every csv file from a ./csv folder to